Berlin Fire Brigade: Training and Education

 The training and further education is concentrated at the Berlin Fire and Rescue Service Academy, short BFRA.
 The main campus is located at Schulzendorfer Straße in the north-west of Berlin in the district of Berlin-Reinickendorf.
 Another training location is situated in an office complex in Berlin-Tegel.
 In particular, medical training and the training of station officers and incident commanders are carried out there.

 There are advanced plans to relocate the Berlin Fire and Rescue Service Academy to the area of the former Berlin TXL-Airport.

 Structure

 Berlin has a total of 35 professional fire stations, 58 volunteer fire stations and 47 youth fire stations.
 The urban parts of Berlin with a high population density are covered by professional fire stations, which are staffed 24/7.
 The firefighters work in a 12-hour shift system structured in four subdivisions.
-Some professional fire stations have also accommodated volunteer fire brigades (type B) in the same building, who can provide support if necessary.
-In sparsely populated areas, the volunteer fire station (type A) maintain their own buildings and deployment areas in which they have primary responsibility for operations Vehicles, technical equipment and protective clothing of the volunteer fire stations correspond to those of the professional fire brigade.
+A few professional fire stations accommodate Type B volunteer fire brigades in the same building, who can provide support if necessary.
+In sparsely populated areas, Type A volunteer fire stations maintain their own buildings and deployment areas in which they have primary responsibility for operations Vehicles, technical equipment and protective clothing of the volunteer fire stations correspond to those of the professional fire brigade.